Leo-YiLuan/CMPT332-OS-assignment/README.md

 # CMPT 332 Group 22 Operating System Assignments
-** This assignment is about xv6 OS, configuration and adding new features, syscalls. **
+**This assignment focuses on xv6 OS, involving configuration adjustments, and the addition of new features and syscalls.**

 Check different branches